rotki/rotki/docs/usage_guide.rst

 RPC node setting
 ^^^^^^^^^^^^^^^^

-This setting allows you to modify the nodes that will be queried to interact with the blockchains.
-We provide a list of public nodes but sometimes they are not available or are overloaded.
-You can see either a green or a red icon near each node that shows its connection status.
-This is why it is a good idea to have more nodes just in case and to have the possibility to customize the priority with which they are queried.
+This setting allows you to modify the nodes queried to interact with blockchains.
+We provide a list of public nodes, but they may be unavailable or overloaded at times.
+Each node has a green or red icon indicating its connection status.
+To ensure reliability, you can add more nodes and customize their query priority.

-When making queries we always give preference to your own nodes if you have any and then add a small list of randomly selected open nodes in case they are needed.
-If you don't have your own node then the open nodes are always selected.
-The weight of the node sets the probability of picking it and is represented by a percentage.
-From that list it is also possible to mark them as active or inactive by using the toggle button.
+When making queries, we prioritize your own nodes if available and supplement with a few randomly selected public nodes.
+If you don’t have your own node, public nodes are always used.
+The probability of selecting a node is determined by its weight, represented as a percentage.
+You can also mark nodes as active or inactive using the toggle button.

 .. image:: images/rotki_nodes_management.png
    :alt: Customizing the app's connection to EVM nodes